myl7/tgchan2tw/README.md

 The app will handle this, automatically and properly split a Telegram message into several Twitter statuses to fit the Twitter requirement.

+Exclude specific messages from forwarding by tags: Thanks to `filterout` param of RSSHub

 Feel free to raise new feature request using "Issue" panel!

 ## Deploy